Choosing the nominal level post-hoc with knockoffs using e-values: Simulated experiments

 \subsection{Evaluation measures}

-For each model and each signal amplitude setting, the dataset $\mathcal{D} = (\mathbf{X}, Y) $ is generated independently 100 times.
+For each model and each signal amplitude setting, the dataset $\mathcal{D} = (\mathbf{X}, Y) $ is generated independently D times, with D = 2000 for the low-dimensinal regime simulations (Sections~\ref{sec:sims_original}, \ref{sec:sims_derandomized_PFER} and \ref{sec:sims_calibrated}), and D = 200 for the high-dimensional (Section~\ref{sec:sims_derandomized_FDR}).
 For each draw of the dataset, we apply the knockoffs procedures that we are comparing.
-For each model, each signal amplitude, and each of the two methods, we measure performance in two different ways.
-First, we estimate the power and FDR as
+For each model, each signal amplitude, and each of the two methods, we measure performance in various different ways.
+First, for all the methods we estimate the power as